 وَلَا تَأْكُلُوا مِمَّا لَمْ يُذْكَرْ اسْمُ اللَّهِ عَلَيْهِ وَإِنَّهُ لَفِسْقٌ وَإِنَّ الشَّيَاطِينَ لَيُوحُونَ إِلَى أَوْلِيَائِهِمْ لِيُجَادِلُوكُمْ وَإِنْ أَطَعْتُمُوهُمْ إِنَّكُمْ لَمُشْرِكُونَ (121:6)

-Eat not [O believers] that animal on which Allah’s name has not been pronounced [at the time of the slaughtering of the animal], for this is a fisq.
-And certainly, the devils do inspire their friends to dispute with you, and if you obey them, then you would indeed be polytheists.
+And eat not that animal on which Allah’s name has not been pronounced [at the time of the slaughtering of the animal], for this is a fisq.
+And certainly, the devils do inspire their friends to dispute with you, and [you should know that] if you obey them, then you would indeed be polytheists.
 (6:121)

 الْيَوْمَ أُحِلَّ لَكُمْ الطَّيِّبَاتُ وَطَعَامُ الَّذِينَ أُوتُوا الْكِتَابَ حِلٌّ لَكُمْ وَطَعَامُكُمْ حِلٌّ لَهُمْ (5:5)

-All clean things have this day been made lawful to you and the food to whom the Book was given is lawful to you and your to them.
+All clean things have this day been made lawful to you and the food to whom the Book was given is lawful to you and you to them.
 (5:5)

 فَمَنْ اضْطُرَّ فِي مَخْمَصَةٍ غَيْرَ مُتَجَانِفٍ لِإِثْمٍ فَإِنَّ اللَّهَ غَفُورٌ رَحِيمٌ (3:5)

-A goat was given in charity to Maymūnah’s maid.
+A goat was given in charity to Maymunah’s maid.
 The goat died.
 [It so happened that] the Prophet (sws) passed by.
 [Seeing the dead goat], he said: “Would that you had taken its hide, tanned it and then made use of it.”
 People said: “It is a dead animal.”
-At this the Prophet declared: “Only eating it is forbidden.”
+At this, the Prophet declared: “Only eating it is forbidden.”